-March madness: Aucklanders braced for traffic chaos as university starts back
+March madness: Roadworks, start of university make a slow start for Auckland commuters

-Motorists can expect extra clogged traffic in Auckland this morning with extensive roadworks and students heading back to university combining to make a perfect storm.
+Traffic is even worse than normal across Auckland this morning with extensive roadworks and students heading back to university combining to make a perfect storm.

 March is typically Auckland's busiest month on the roads, with the summer traffic lull ending just as the first semester of university begins.